brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Sicario: Day of the Solado**

+Another ridiculous action film about "the cartels" that I can't honestly tell is meant to make folks dislike the US or root for us.
+If you want to watch Cable/Thanos run around and shoot things, this is probalby a good movie for you.
+I don't find these very clever, but mostly I wish we got an Equalizer-style movie focused on Benecio Del Toro's character.
+While I'm hoping, perhaps Demián Bichir can be in the third movie.

+**Mandy**

+A weirdo pyschadelic mess of a movie.
+I hate that a woman's death is used as a catalyst, but beyond that this is a bloody, ridiculous revenge flick.
+The music is great throughout and perhaps we were all delirious, but my theater laughed quite a bit.

+**Dawn of the Dead** (2004/Rewatch)

+I could watch this every year.
+This is an excellent remake of an excellent zombie film.
+Everyone gives their all, and so many of the deaths, kills, and twists are perfect.
+A+ work from before Zach Snyder made cruddy films.

 **A Simple Favor**

 What a silly, fun movie.
 It ends up in kind of a weird, messy state by the end, as if Feig is like "wait, what if they don't remember I made Bridesmaids?!?", but I generally enjoyed seeing Blake Lively be a cool babe, while Anna Kendrick does her thing.
 All the side-characters were fun, and even though it felt long, it was also consistently enjoyable.